MoviPrep Sebastian Vettel exhaust relates what happens in most of our

 That next step really caught me by

 surprise.
-"Lie on your side, knees up, pants down," and the bastard
+"Lie on your side, knees up and pants down," and the bastard

 actually reamed me.
 He didn't lift his finger, he inserted the damn

-thing.
-The things you let your friends get away with.
+thing; the invasions of privacy you let your doctor get away with.
 It was only at

 that moment that it finally dawned on me why I could never be gay.
 For

 the life of me, I dunno how those guys manage it.
 Fancy going through

 Then Graham presented a full colour diagram of my alimentary canal.
 After muttering something about a Barrett's oesophagus and tracing the passage that blood follows from your heart to your anus, with various stop off places with names like sphincter and the twelve-finger organ.
 That one really worried me.
 Was he suggesting that I was a perv and hid my sex toys up there somewhere?
 Then my Dutch vocabulary kicked in; ah, that's what those coffee shop people call the duodenum.